 - Then pull your needle all the way up through.

-Continue to build more fly stitches, one below each other.
-The top part of your fly stitch will follow along the outline of your leaf.
+Continue to build more fly stitches, one below each other until your leaf is finished.

 Fly Stitch Video Tutorial

 Now that we've gone over the fly stitch, I hope you'll incorporate it into your stitchery magic!
 And as always, here's a video tutorial below.